ImperialConflict-archive/documentation/source/guide/pages/map.md

 # Map

-It will take you to the outside world to the galaxy.
-Here you can explore for new planets and also attack.
-At the top of the map sidebar is a toggle switch that will take you back to the navigator sidebar.
+The Map will show you a view of the galaxy you are playing in.
+The initial view shows you all of the systems, and clicking on one will show you the planets within.